One believes things because one has been conditioned to believe them.

 – Aldous Huxley

-It looks as if people want to know what the truth is, but not the entire scope of it.
-So I would say they are more willing to settle for a manufactured version of truth.
 Propaganda is quite the effective marketing tool to get as many people as possible to act in a certain manner.
-It’s like it creates a mind virus that spreads throughout a person’s mental, physical and spiritual characteristics.
+It looks as if people want to know what the truth is, but not the entire scope of it, so I would say they are more willing to settle for a manufactured version of truth.
+It’s much as if it creates a mind virus that spreads throughout a person’s mental, physical and spiritual characteristics.
 It is unbelievable just how much deception we humans fall for or make use of.

 To offset the onslaught of propaganda, one must develop critical thinking abilities.
 It’s not easy at the beginning, but once a person starts it is hard to go back to the slumber they once were in.
 One can question the whys, hows and whats of the going ons around them and not settle for mediocre answers.
 Too bad we don’t have vaccinations to cure dulled thinking or hypnotized mindsets.